tpauldike/journey_through_C/1-if_else_for-loop/README.md

 > Like a diamond in the sky

 Imagine you were playing this in your audio player (whether a DVD player, radio cassette, phone or any music player) and then you pressed a button that made it to start repeating only the first line, it will then be playing:
-> Twinkle twinkle llittle star
+> Twinkle twinkle little star

-> Twinkle twinkle llittle star
+> Twinkle twinkle little star

-> Twinkle twinkle llittle star
+> Twinkle twinkle little star

-> Twinkle twinkle llittle star
+> Twinkle twinkle little star

-> Twinkle twinkle llittle star
+> Twinkle twinkle little star

-> Twinkle twinkle llittle star
+> Twinkle twinkle little star

-> Twinkle twinkle llittle star
+> Twinkle twinkle little star

-> Twinkle twinkle llittle star
+> Twinkle twinkle little star

 > ...